acreegan/creating_software_tools_talk/step_4/docs/index.rst

 Welcome to Volume Calculator's documentation!
 =============================================
 Volume Calculator is a tool used to calculate volume from measured flow data.
 It prompts the user to select a data file, then plots a graph of input flow data along with calculated volume.
+Volume calculator was created as an example application to demonstrate how to create a software tool from a simple script.

 Features
 ========